Infamous (video game): Gameplay

 Empire City is built on three islands, and the player must work through main story missions on each island before being able to access the next one, though future missions may require the player to return to an earlier island.
-Each island is divided into a number of sectors, at the start of the game controlled by three different gangs, the Neon District being controlled by Sasha and her Reaper Gang, the Warren District being controlled by Alden and the Dust Men Gang, and the Historic District being controlled by Kessler and the First Sons.
+Each island is divided into a number of sectors, at the start of the game controlled by three different gangs, the Neon District being controlled by Sasha and her Reapers, the Warren District being controlled by Alden Tate and the Dust Men (also referred to as the Transients), and the Historic District being controlled by Kessler and the First Sons.
 The player can undertake a side mission in each sector, once certain main story requirements have been met, to free that sector from gang control, reducing or eliminating the presence of the gang in that sector.
 Other side missions may also unlock medical stations where Cole will re-awaken should he die.
 Though Cole must travel on foot he eventually gains powers that allow him to grind along power cables and powered, elevated train rails and to hover for a short time.
 Scattered around the city are hundreds of 'Blast Shards' which Cole can collect to increase the amount of electricity he can store.
 There are 32 'Dead Drop' satellite transmitters that help to reveal more of the back-story in the game, all being narrated by John White, or being recordings of Kessler and his experiments.

 Plot

 Setting

-InFamous is set in Empire City, a fictional metropolis based on New York City, consisting of the Neon District, where most of Empire City's businesses are concentrated, the Warren, a slum dependent on international shipping activity, and the Historic District, the location of the city government.
-Each district has an elevated train system and a separate power grid.
-The game's premise is built around the partial destruction of the Historic District by a mysterious explosion, followed by a viral epidemic that forces federal authorities to seal the only bridge leading to the mainland.
+InFamous is set in Empire City, a fictional metropolis based on New York City and separated from the American mainland by a single bridge.
+The city is spread across three boroughs, each with their own elevated train system and power grid, and connected to the others by a series of bridges and tunnels.
+The boroughs are the Neon District, the city's entertainment and business center decorated by grand Art Deco monuments; the Warren, a run-down residential neighborhood and international shipping hub; and the Historic District, the seat of the city government dominated by old Neo-Gothic and Beaux-Arts skyscrapers.
+The game's premise is built around the partial destruction of the Historic District by a mysterious explosion, followed by a viral epidemic that forces the federal government to quarantine the city.
 A rise in violent crime overwhelms the police, resulting in societal collapse.